Chief Operating Officer

 Laura holds a BSFS from Georgetown University and an MBA from the University of Michigan.
 She worked for more than twelve years in the banking and technology sectors before her husband’s career led them on expatriate assignments in Singapore and Switzerland.
 She and her husband now live in Orinda, California with their two children.

-Tracy Dowell is CFC’s Regional Director, Asia.
-In this role, Tracy works closely with committee chairs to coordinate several hundred volunteers throughout the region.
+Renee France is CFC’s Singapore Operations Manager.
+In this role, Renee works closely with committee chairs to coordinate several hundred volunteers throughout the region.
 She oversees fundraising and special events in Singapore, and serves as the regional liaison with CFC’s global management team.